Sponsored by Tourism Singapore

-Gardens by the Bay is amazing.
+Gardens by the Bay in Singapore is amazing.
 A multi-award winning horticultural destination that spans 101 hectares of reclaimed land, and is made up of two main areas – Bay South Garden and Bay East Garden.

 There are two domes with man-made natural environments within them.
 The bonus of visiting these domes is that they are cool environments so offer refreshing relief from the heat.
 Take a light cardigan or scarf in with you.

 The Cloud Forest is shrouded in cool mist and houses the world’s largest indoor waterfall flowing 35 metres over a structure built to look like a mountain.

 Here you’ll find plant life from tropical highlands up to 2,000 metres above sea level.
 You can walk up and around the inside of the mountain to learn more about the habitat, get close to beautiful gardens and the waterfall and have beautiful views out over Marina Bay.

 The Flower Dome is listed as the largest glass greenhouse in the world by the 2015 Guinness World Records.
 Stroll through here to see plants and flowers from the Mediterranean and semi-arid regions.